rayyanhussain2/co-assembler-simulator/README.md

 The ISA has 6 encoding types of instructions.
 The assembler supports the following instructions:

-A
+Type A
 - `add`
     Performs reg1 = reg2 + reg3.
 If the computation overflows, then the overflow flag is set and 0 is written in reg1
-- `sub` - Performs reg1 = reg2- reg3.
+- `sub` Performs reg1 = reg2- reg3.
 In case reg3 > reg2, 0 is written to reg1 and overflow flag is set.
 - `mul` - Performs reg1 = reg2 x reg3.
 If the computation overflows, then the overflow flag is set and 0 is written in reg1.
 - `xor` - Performs bitwise XOR of reg2 and reg3.
 Stores the result in reg1.
 - `or` - Performs bitwise OR of reg2 and reg3.
 Stores the result in reg1.
 - `and` - Performs bitwise AND of reg2 and reg3.
 Stores the result in reg1.

-B
+Type B
 - `mov`
 - `rs`
 - `ls`

-C
+Type C
 - `mov`
 - `div`
 - `not`
 - `cmp`

-D
+Type D
 - `ld`
 - `st`
 - `cmp`

-E
+Type E
 - `jmp`
 - `jlt`
 - `jgt`
 - `je`

-F
+Type F
 - `hlt`

 ## Assembly Syntax